tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  same child-cap under the new name, except that it preserves metadata.
 This operation cannot move the child to a different directory.

- This operation will replace any existing child of the new name, making it behave like the UNIX "``mv -f``" command.
+ By default, this operation will replace any existing child of the new name, making it behave like the UNIX "``mv -f``" command.
+Adding a "replace=false" argument causes the command to throw an HTTP 409 Conflict error if there is already a child with the new name.

 Moving A Child
 ----------------

+``POST /uri/$DIRCAP/[SUBDIRS../]?t=move&from_name=OLD&to_dir=TARGETNAME[&target_type=name][&to_name=NEWNAME]``
-``POST /uri/$DIRCAP/[SUBDIRS../]?t=move&from_name=OLD&to_dir=TARGET``
+``POST /uri/$DIRCAP/[SUBDIRS../]?t=move&from_name=OLD&to_dir=TARGETURI&target_type=uri[&to_name=NEWNAME]``

  This instructs the node to move a child of the given directory to a different directory, both of which must be mutable.
-The child can also be renamed in the process.
-The to_dir parameter should contain the name of a subdirectory of the dircap from which the child is being moved (multiple levels of descent are supported), unless the file is to be moved to an unrelated directory.
-In the latter case, this can be specified by passing a target_type=uri argument and the target URI in to_dir=.
-If the target is the name of a subdirectory, this can be signified by passing target_type=name.
-A new name for the child can also be specified using the to_name= parameter.
+If target_type=name or is omitted, the to_dir= parameter should contain the name of a subdirectory of the child's current parent directory (multiple levels of descent are supported).
+If target_uri=, then to_dir= will be treated as a dircap, allowing the child to be moved to an unrelated directory.

+ The child can also be renamed in the process, by providing a new name in the to_name= parameter.
+If omitted, the child will retain its existing name.

- This operation will replace any existing child of the new name, making it behave like the UNIX "``mv -f``" command.
-The original child is not unlinked until it is linked into the target directory.
+ By default, this operation will replace any existing child of the new name, making it behave like the UNIX "``mv -f``" command.
+Adding a "replace=false" argument causes the command to throw an HTTP 409 Conflict error if there is already a child with the new name.
+For safety, the child is not unlinked from the old directory until its has been successfully added to the new directory.

 Other Utilities
 ---------------